--> Oakland Drug Lawyer | Marijuana Defense in Oakland | Narcotics Defense

 How Drug Crimes Could Impact Your Immigration Status

-If you are convicted of a drug crime and it is leading to immigration consequences that you weren’t aware of at the time of conviction, you could pursue relief through a motion to vacate.
-Click here to learn more about motions to vacate and how our office can help with these specific types of conviction relief.
+If you are convicted of a drug crime, and it is leading to immigration consequences that you weren’t aware of at the time of conviction, you could pursue relief through a motion to vacate.
+Visit our page about motions to vacate and learn how our office can help with these specific types of conviction relief.

 For instance, many offenses require the individual charged to be aware of the nature of a substance or device before they may be convicted of having it in their possession illegally.